 For managers of new hires, 90 days is equal to a sales quarter.
 For this reason, the 90-day period can be a good time to reflect on achievements.
 What employees are expected to do in 90 days now looks very different from what was expected ten years ago.
 Many goals and objectives are wrapped into 3-month segments like development sprints because that's how business is evolving.

 Here are some 90-day review questions you can ask:

 - What has energized you in your role over the last 90 days?

 - What has challenged you over the last 90 days?

 - What has gone well/not so well for you?

 - How are you/your team progressing towards established goals?

-Collecting data over time will help improve the 90-day probation period for new hires, and ensure you retain the right people.
-In addition, it creates awareness around professional development opportunities early.
+Collecting data over time will help improve the 90-day probation period for new hires and ensure you retain the right people.
+In addition, it creates awareness around professional development opportunities early on in an employee's tenure.
 This helps set a precedent between your organization and your employees on regular, incremental improvement.